 This pain is expressed by the petrified gaze of the mother because she, more than anyone else, must necessarily cut the umbilical cord that bonds her to her son from the very first moment of conception.

-A bond so tight to transcend even feelings.
+A bond so tight as to transcend even feelings.

-The pain, represented by the thin veil that envelops the two figures in the foreground – mother and son – and that separates them from the rest of the world, cannot be compared to that of anyone else.
+The pain, simbolized by the thin veil, envelops the two figures in the foreground – mother and son – and separates them from the rest of the world.
+The mother’s pain cannot be compared to that of anyone else.
+Not even the father’s!

 Morte del figlio è un’opera che raffigura il dolore di una madre per la perdita del proprio figlio, esattamente come quella più nota a cui la croce sullo sfonda fa riferimento.